Assistant Professor – (Censored University)

 Postdoc – Molecular Biophysics and Biochemistry – (Yale University)

 PhD – Entomology – (University of Minnesota)

 BA – Art – (University of Minnesota)

 StampedePress is an assistant professor of biotechnology and medical entomology; a printmaker, illustrator, publisher, scientist, and founder of Stampede Press.
-He grew up in Faribault, Minnesota and attended college at the University of Minnesota, graduating (honors; Summa Cum Laude 2009) with dual bachelor’s degrees in Physiology and Art.
+He attended college at the University of Minnesota, graduating (honors; Summa Cum Laude 2009) with dual bachelor’s degrees in Physiology and Art.
 After, StampedePress earned his Ph.D. in Entomology at the University of Minnesota, then moved on to a postdoctoral fellowship at Yale University’s department of molecular biophysics and biochemistry.

 His research focuses on mosquitoes and an obligate intracellular organism, Wolbachia, which colonizes the testes and ovaries of insects and manipulates their reproduction.
 His goal is to develop novel biotechnology approaches to combat arthropod borne diseases and agricultural pests.
 His research has won multiple awards, grants, and patents and has been published in high impact journals such as Nature, Nature Microbiology, and Insect Biochemistry and Molecular Biology.
 This work has also been highlighted by popular news outlets including Wired, The Scientist, and Nature News and Views.